contino/k8s-spot/README.md

 - Western Digital has run a simulation of close to 2.5million tasks in just 8 hours with more than 50k instances (1 million vCPU!!) costing around $140kUSD.
 Estimated in half of the costs of running even on in-house infrastructure.
 - S3 were used to save data results and checkpoints when the instance were schedule to terminate

-## state persistence

-- use lambda with cloudwatch events or builtin application function for:
-    - re-assigning elastic IP
-    - load balancer handling
-    - update DNS entries
-    - any environment changes

 # How to Achieve That?

 ## Cluster AutoScaler (CA)